pierretfie/Daya_agent/modules/README.md

-# Nikita Agent Modules
+# Daya Agent Modules

-This directory contains the core modules for the Nikita Agent system.
+This directory contains the core modules for the Daya Agent system.

 ## Core Modules